-Vitiligo can start at any age, but often appears before age 20.
+Vitiligo can start at any age, but usually appears before age 30.

-Depending on the type of vitiligo you have, the discolored patches may cover:
+Depending on the type of vitiligo you have, it may affect:

 - Many parts of your body.
 With this most common type, called generalized vitiligo, the discolored patches often progress similarly on corresponding body parts (symmetrically).